KaiboXie/raser/note/Projects/REP 0.X - Idea/REP 0.7.md

 Need to be inclusive, not just SiC.

-Talked with Chen, decided to user RASER.
+Talked with Chen, decided to use 'RASER'.